patientnotes/Nookal_formatting_investigation/README.md

 Since the core issue requires server-side fixes, the only viable workaround is **intelligent character substitution**:

+The problem with this is, practitioners want the notes to appear verbatum.
+Not a converted version.

 ```typescript
 const unicodeSubstitutions = {
   // Medical symbols → readable text